 The Authority leases buildings to area businesses and organizations under cancelable operating leases.
 Prior to full conveyance, the Authority leased some of these buildings from the Army and subleased them to tenants.
 These leases normally had stated monthly rental amounts for the first six months of the lease.
 The second period was re-negotiated and most leases were renewed for twelve months.
 As the property was conveyed from the Army, the leases terminated and were renegotiated.
 The first conveyances of property occurred during 2000, and the final conveyances were completed during the year ended December 31, 2003.

-The Authority has non-cancelable operating leases with a state agency and a Federal agency for building space leased to these entities.
-The following schedule presents minimum future rentals receivable from these operating leases.
+The Authority has a non-cancelable operating lease with a Federal agency for building space leased to this entity.
+The following schedule presents minimum future rentals receivable from this operating lease.